muratk3n/thirdwave/en/README.md

 ---

-You can still do journalism wout being physically at a place, all the time; just watched a Renzi interview, Channel 4 asked good questions.
+You can still do journalism wout being physically at a place, all the time; just watched a Renzi interview, Channel 4 did it remote, it was good.

 ---